 2. The sheep exhibited must have been running on the property of the entrant for the full twelve months and must carry the registered earmark of the entrant.

 3. Sheep entered in the competition must not carry more than twelve months wool.
 Rugging and/or pampering of sheep included in the entry is not allowed.
 If, in the opinion of the judges and/or committee other non-commercial practices have been carried out, they may disqualify that entrant from participation in that year’s competition.
 The judge and/or committee’s decision will be final.

-4. To compete, all “classed in” maiden merino ewes of the same drop showing no more than two(2) permanent teeth must be available for judging.
+4. To compete, all “classed in” maiden merino ewes of the same drop and showing the applicable NLIS coloured tag for the respective year must be available for judging.
 A minimum of 50 ewes are required to compete.

 5. Teams will be judged on the following scale:

 Wool quantity for type 50 points Wool quality & character for type 50 points Conformation, Structure, Size for type 50 points Commercial Qualities 25 points

 Culling percentage 25 points Total 200 points

 6. Each exhibitor must complete an entry form.
 A fee of $50.00 will be charged to assist in covering costs, and payment must accompany the entry form.